Julia A. Wood: Career

-At the beginning of the American Civil War (1861), the father owned 44 servants and about 1300 acres of valuable James and Rivanna River lands, divided into two farms, 7 miles apart.
+At the beginning of the American Civil War (1861), her father owned 44 enslaved persons and about 1300 acres of valuable James and Rivanna River lands, divided into two farms, 7 miles apart.
 At the close of 1861, Wood was gradually attacked by a form of dyspepsia which at an advanced period entailed great suffering.
 At different times, various physicians were consulted; remedies prescribed, some beneficial and others aggravating.
 Occasionally there was such relief that Wood flattered herself cured.
 During this period until 1868, although quite suffering at times, Wood engaged in dancing, card-playing and kinds of amusements.
 She was particularly fond of dancing.
 She composed several instrumental and one vocal piece of music in 1866.
 Some of it was sold in different states.

 Though the parents were able to keep the land after the war ended in 1865, the properties became burdenson and put the family into continued pecuniary straits.
 Wood's health continued alternating between relief and relapse 8.5 years.
 Other conditions would come and go including long-continued attacks of excruciating neuralgia and rheumatism (the result of an unavoidable accident, September 18, 1886) each of them more and more enfeebling to her delicate frame.
 At times, in the effort to cure one or the other of those additional diseases, the remedies so aggravated Wood's dyspepsia, it finally assumed a chronic form and general prostration ensued.
 Two successive months, she could not sleep during the day, and could sleep only two hours during the night.
 She took no opiates.
 In spring, often for several weeks it was only by the greatest effort that she could raise her voice to an audible tone.
 So great was her aversion to being considered an invalid, or of being entirely dependent upon others, that she did not cease to walk about the house, often doing so when she struggled to support herself standing.

 During the period of April 20–27, 1869, Wood suffered pangs with a joint-felon, on the second finger of her left hand, which disabled her arm and hand for some months.
 From the middle of 1869 until May 1871, she did little or no work, except to daily attend in a struggling manner to her bed-chamber, then quietly sit in it, read the Bible and all the religious books she could get.
 An Episcopal woman, Mary B. Galt, provided Wood with reading materials including Goulborne's Thoughts on Personal Religion, and Stepping Heavenward.